wizzeg/IciclEngine/README.md

 -> when they are copied into the lambda the ReadLock will automatically unlock when the last thread is finished with the reading (as the ReadLock goes out of scope).

 To spawn entities, use an ecb.
 First create a system for which you set enabled = false after running.
+In the system, ensure you do

+	ctx.create_ecb("name);

-In the system, ensure you do ctx.create_ecb("name);, then in a spawning/destroyer/modifier system, use ctx.get_ecb("name);.
+then in a spawning/destroyer/modifier system, use
+	ctx.get_ecb("name);

 The ecb is NOT thread safe.

 To use the ecb you can do as following.